LingB94/Perico2018/README.md

 # Perico2018
-This repository contains the code to train and evaluate models from the paper:
+This repository contains the dataset Perico2018 from the paper:
 _Predicting postoperative complications of pericoronitis using structured clinical data_

-We use Python3.6.
-Install dependencies with ```pip install -r requirements.txt```